 A one-hour time out from roommate hang-out day for me to have a Relief Society Presidency Meeting.
 This was my first meeting with my newly sustained counselors.
 They are amazing and I am so excited to see what they will bring to our sisters.
 Also, these are the daring two who will run things while I am gone all summer, but don't get released.

-the grocery store for supplies.
+A very leisurely trip to the grocery store for supplies.
 Our Bishop is the manager so half the ward works there.
 A routine trip to H-E-B has become quite the social experience.

 Heather made strawberry freezer jam.
 I watched.